martinezpenya/ED-CFGS-2122/UD04/UD04_ejercicios_EN.md

 ## Junit_1

-As we have right now the class `Ccount` i `CcountTest`, we have discovered a problem in the method`Withdraw`.
-Explain how tests are launched from Netbeans (where you see the test that is not satisfactory), justifies if the problem is in the Test or in the method `withdraw`.Make the appropriate modifications (in the test or in the method `Withdraw`) so that the test is satisfactory, explaining step by step and with screenshots how to perform the tests and they are all satisfactory.
+As we have right now the class `Ccuenta` i `CcuentaTest`, we have discovered a problem in the method`retirar`.
+Explain how tests are launched from Netbeans (where you see the test that is not satisfactory), justifies if the problem is in the Test or in the method `retirar`.Make the appropriate modifications (in the test or in the method `retirar`) so that the test is satisfactory, explaining step by step and with screenshots how to perform the tests and they are all satisfactory.

 Send the memory in PDF to the corresponding task of AULES.